Submission Instructions and

 since we had one which was requested even before even the editing

-process was begun, we preserved the unedited submission along
+process began, we preserved the unedited submission along with

-with the interim illustrations, to give you an opportunity to
+the interim illustrations, to give you an opportunity to look

 The Pig Who Wanted